 Warner Chappell Music Inc. v.
 Nealy

 The Copyright Act imposes a three-year period of limitations for copyright infringement claims.
 There has been a split in the circuits about whether this means that damages could be claimed only for infringement occurring during the three-year period or whether damages could be recovered for earlier acts of infringement so long as the claim is timely filed.
+The Supreme Court has now resolved the split.

 The issue arises in cases where a claimant invokes the discovery rule.
 The general rule is that a limitations period runs from the date of the act giving rise to the cause of action.
 The discovery rule, by contrast, measures the limitations period from the date the infringing act is discovered.
 Thus, for example, if an infringing act occurred in 2012 but the copyright owner did not learn about it until 2022, then under the traditional rule, the claim would be time-barred.
 Under the discovery rule, it would not be.